 About

 While our software is still in its early stages, we strive to provide a seamless experience.
-If you encounter any issues, please try refreshing the page (Ctrl+Shift+R) or reach out to our support team for assistance.
+If you encounter any issue, please try refreshing the page (Ctrl+Shift+R) or reach out to our support team for assistance.

-Our Business Approach
+Business Approach

-Should server costs increase, and we need to expand our infrastructure, we plan to add the following options:
+Then, if server costs increase, and we need to expand our infrastructure, we plan to add the following options:

 The story behind the project

-By December 2015, I had developed the first version and launched it on my personal website.
 However, after a year, I decided to pause my software projects and temporarily take the viewer offline.

 The project stayed on hold until the summer of 2018, when a conversation with a CAD expert, Romain Chelmas reignited my interest.
 His curiosity and enthusiasm motivated me to create a demo for him and relaunch the project online.